Create a dApp To Pay Recording Artists Based on Their Spotify Streams

 Set Up Your Dev Environment

 We can start by cloning the Chainlink Functions Sample Repository to your development machine.
-This is a pre-packaged code repository that contains all the code needed to deploy and execute this example.
+This repository contains all the code needed to deploy and execute this example.
 You should take a few minutes to read the README as well.
 Once cloned, use the terminal to `cd` into your project directory and install all the dependencies with:

 npm install